The Brewminaries is a homebrew club in Prospect Heights focused on helping every member make better beer through experiments, brewing, & discussion.

 Theresa Ten Eyck

 Theresa Ten Eyck started brewing in 2011 after attending a family friend's brew day.
 She loves creating new recipes for both unique and true-to-style beers.
 Porters are her favorite beer to drink and brew.
-Theresa joined the Brewminaries in May 2015 and met her now husband at the August 2015 meeting.
+Theresa joined the Brewminaries in May 2015 and met her now-husband at the August 2015 meeting.
 They consider the Brewminaries their church and expect difficult brew days after missed meetings.
-Theresa looks forward to serving the club as Treasurer, communing with fellow brewers, helping the newbs, learning from pros, and drinking all your beer.
+Though married to a fellow brewer, she still prefers to brew alone.
+Theresa looks forward to serving the club as Treasurer, helping newbs, learning from pros, and drinking all your beer.

 Colleen was living in Pittsburgh when she received her first homebrewing kit and her cat Thor as birthday presents back in 2009, and both have been a huge source of entertainment, personal fulfillment, and love ever since.
 She stuck to brewing from kits until she moved to New Jersey in 2014, and finally made the switch to all grain after moving to Brooklyn and getting involved with the Brewminaries in 2017.
 If she let her palette dictate her brewing, she would brew mostly just IPAs, but in the spirit of learning about the brewing process she has been sticking for beers that are less aggressively-hopped.
 Aside from beer she's also into pickles/sauerkraut/sourdough/other such foods, ranting at strangers (or friends!) about intersectional feminism, and running medium distances at a slow to medium pace.